sfunk02/AdvancedCAD/README.md

 [Image Cred](https://github.com/afriedm49)

-For the trucks, I had to first sketch the baseplate.
-From there, I sketched the hanger and the bushing, as well as the tab that connects the two.
-I then extruded the geometry and added fillets.
+For the truck, I first extruded part of the baseplate from the hole pattern rectangle that I already created.
+I then sketched the rest of the baseplate and hanger from the right plane.
+After extruding those parts, I created the bushing from a plane of the baseplate, and the connecting tab of the hanger from the surface of the bushing.
+The most important part of this step was learning how to use geometry from other sketches and objects.
+This allowed me to build on what I already had, rather than recreating each and every piece each time I needed to sketch something.

 ### Wheels_and_Bearings